St. Paul Winter Carnival 2026: What to See, Do, and Experience in Minnesota’s Winter Wonderland

 What to Do at Saint Paul Winter Carnival

-From parades to puzzle content, the city celebrates some of what Minnesota loves to do during winter.
-Beard Growing Competition, Royal Coordination’s, Orchids Shows, Cat Shows, Golf on the Ice.
+From parades to puzzle contests, the city celebrates some of what Minnesota loves to do during winter.
+Beard Growing Competition, Royal Coronation, Orchid Shows, Cat Shows, Golf on the Ice.

 It all ends with a torchlight parade and fireworks in Rice Park.
 Below, I’ve got the scoop on some of the crowd’s favorite activities, and they are all free!